Matthew Broderick: Ancestry

 In March 2010, Broderick was featured in the NBC program Who Do You Think You Are?
-Broderick stated that his participation in the ancestry research program emotionally reconnected him with the role he played in Glory 22 years earlier, as he discovered his paternal great-great-grandfather, Robert Martindale, was a Union soldier.
-A veteran of the Battle of Gettysburg, Martindale, who belonged to the 20th Connecticut, was killed in the aftermath of the Battle of Atlanta and was eventually interred in an unnamed grave at the Marietta National Cemetery.
+He said his participation in the ancestry research program emotionally reconnected him with the role he played in Glory, as he discovered his paternal great-great-grandfather, Robert Martindale, was a Union soldier.
+A veteran of the Battle of Gettysburg, Martindale, who belonged to the 20th Connecticut, was killed in the aftermath of the Battle of Atlanta and interred in an unnamed grave at the Marietta National Cemetery.
 Having identified the grave with the help of historian Brad Quinlin, Broderick's research enabled him to give his ancestor his name back.
-In the same program, Broderick discovered that his paternal grandfather, James Joseph Broderick II, whom he had never known, was a highly decorated combat medic in World War I, having earned his distinctions during the Meuse-Argonne Offensive.
+In the same program, Broderick discovered that his paternal grandfather, James Joseph Broderick II, whom he had never known, was a highly decorated combat medic in World War I, having earned his distinctions during the Meuse–Argonne offensive.

 1987 car crash

-On August 5, 1987, while driving a rented BMW 316 on the Tempo Road outside Tempo, Northern Ireland, Broderick crossed into the wrong lane and collided head-on with a Volvo.
+On August 5, 1987, while driving a rented car outside Tempo, Northern Ireland, Broderick crossed into the wrong lane and collided head-on with another car.
 The driver, Anna Gallagher, 28, and her mother, Margaret Doherty, 63, were both killed instantly.
-He was vacationing with Jennifer Grey, whom he had begun dating in semi-secrecy during the filming of Ferris Bueller's Day Off; the crash publicly revealed their relationship.
+He was vacationing with Jennifer Grey, whom he had begun dating during the filming of Ferris Bueller's Day Off.
 He suffered a fractured leg and ribs, a concussion, and a collapsed lung.
 Grey's injuries included severe whiplash, which later required surgery to avoid paralysis.
 Broderick told police he had no recollection of the crash and did not know why he had been in the wrong lane: "What I first remember is waking up in the hospital, with a very strange feeling going on in my leg."
 He was charged with causing death by dangerous driving and faced up to five years in prison, but was convicted of the lesser charge of careless driving and fined £100 (US$175).

 The victims' family called the verdict "a travesty of justice".
-The victims' brother and son, Martin Doherty, later forgave Broderick amid plans to meet him in 2003.
-In February 2012, when Broderick was featured in a multi-million-dollar Honda commercial that aired during the Super Bowl, Doherty said the meeting had still not taken place and that Broderick "wasn't the greatest choice of drivers, knowing his past".
+The victims' brother/son, Martin Doherty, later forgave Broderick amid plans to meet him in 2003.
+In February 2012, when Broderick was featured in a multi-million-dollar Honda commercial that aired during the Super Bowl XLVI, Doherty said the meeting had still not taken place and that Broderick "wasn't the greatest choice of drivers, knowing his past".